Snoworange420/Mousse/README.md

 *I recommend to not use this client as a instance!!1!*

 ## Credits
-- My dad an my mom for my balls
+- My dad and my mom for my balls
 - Minecraft and MinecraftForge (without those boiz we can't make client)
 - Pseudonymous000 for helping me out with client developing
 - Minnced for DiscordRPC